hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

 - In the resource Go file (e.g. `aws/resource_aws_eks_cluster.go`), add the following Go import: `"github.com/terraform-providers/terraform-provider-aws/aws/internal/keyvaluetags"`
 - In the resource schema, add `"tags": tagsSchema(),`
-- In the resource `Create` function, implement the logic to convert the configuration tags into the service tags, e.g. with EKS Clusters:
+- If the API supports tagging on creation (the `Input` struct accepts a `Tags` field), in the resource `Create` function, implement the logic to convert the configuration tags into the service tags, e.g. with EKS Clusters:

   ```go
   input := &eks.CreateClusterInput{